 To eliminate the ground loop, you must remove any ground wires.
 Start by looking up the wiring diagram for your guitar; ground wires are the ones attached to the back of the pots.
 Remove those, and you should be good.
 The only wires that should go to the back of the pots are the ground wires from the pickups, the ground wire from the output jack, and the wire from the shield.

 With the ground loops eliminated, your guitar should function normally and be very resistant to noise caused by outside interference.
-Even when heavily bombarded with electromagnetic interference created in live venues, your guitar should remain quiet.
+Even when heavily bombarded with electromagnetic interference common in live venues, your guitar should remain quiet.
 The aluminum foil might seem cheap, but it will work every bit as well as anything else, and with careful application, it will look as good.
 Another advantage of household aluminum foil is that you can re-apply it as needed.